charlesyoussef/phpipam_sync/README.md

 The Role-based Access Control (RBAC) on the subnet management is natively built inside PHPIPAM which can be consumed from the server Web interface.

+The program includes a built-in scheduler to run the rerun the program every 15 minutes.
+This way you do not need to use a separate cron job to schedule it.
 ---

 ## Usage